Why I’m Leaving Tour Wrist

 If you’ve been paying attention to the startup world over the last few years, you are very familiar with the emphasis on company culture.
 37 Signals and Zappos might be two of the most famous companies for stressing the concept, but many of the successful startups have discussed the importance and purposefulness of it as well.

 When you think about company culture, you might think about the way the office is designed, the clothes people wear to work, the benefits provided, and the company mission statement for dealing with customers and employees.
-But what you don’t often hear about are all the other pieces that I believe come together to form the company culture.
+But what you don’t often hear about are all the other pieces that come together to form the company culture.

 Read More »